 I'm sorry.

-Pardon is the equivalent of Sorry in English.
-Depending on how you say the word forgiveness, the meaning can be different.
+Pardon is the English equivalent of Sorry.
+Depending on how you say the word pardon, the meaning can be different.

-If someone speaks to you and you don't understand what the person is saying in French, you can say sorry in a slightly rising voice.
+If someone speaks to you and you don't understand what they're saying in French, you can say pardon in a slightly rising voice.

 When you express the word forgiveness in this way.
-It means that you have not understood.
+It means you haven't understood.

-I'm sorry?
-And the person will probably repeat, he will understand that you did not understand.
+What's that?
+And the person will probably repeat, he'll understand that you didn't understand.

-You can also use pardon, if you say it in a more neutral tone, with a voice that goes down more, it is to apologize.
+You can also use pardon, if you say it in a more neutral tone, with a voice that descends more, it's to apologize.

-For example, if you are walking down the street and want someone to move over, you can say sorry.
+For example, if you're walking down the street and want someone to move over, you can say sorry.

-It's a way to apologize, to say I'm sorry so that the person shifts.
+It's a way of apologizing, of saying I'm sorry so that the person shifts.

 You can also use pardon, simply to apologize and say you are sorry.